JennaChadwick/Python-Final-Project/README.md

 ## General Description
   Users will interact with a Discord Bot to play a scavenger hunting game.
 The scavenger hunting game includes text files containing randomly hidden items: Junk or Treasure.
-  For users to play the scavenegr hunting game with the bot, the user would need to be assigned a role,'admin', in Discord by right-clicking on the channel profile and click server settings-role.
+  For users to play the scavenger hunting game with the bot, the user would need to be assigned a role,'admin', in Discord by right-clicking on the channel profile and click server settings-role.
   UserS assigned to that role can play the game with the bot.
 To interact with the bot, users can input pre-defined Discord commands.
   Once users input a command, the bot will respond with a message aboout what hidden item they found.